Multivariable calculus: Partial derivative

 Differential equations containing partial derivatives are called partial differential equations or PDEs.
 These equations are generally more difficult to solve than ordinary differential equations, which contain derivatives with respect to only one variable.

 Multiple integration

-The multiple integral expands the concept of the integral to functions of any number of variables.
+The multiple integral extends the concept of the integral to functions of any number of variables.
 Double and triple integrals may be used to calculate areas and volumes of regions in the plane and in space.
 Fubini's theorem guarantees that a multiple integral may be evaluated as a repeated integral or iterated integral as long as the integrand is continuous throughout the domain of integration.

 The surface integral and the line integral are used to integrate over curved manifolds such as surfaces and curves.

 Fundamental theorem of calculus in multiple dimensions

 In single-variable calculus, the fundamental theorem of calculus establishes a link between the derivative and the integral.
 The link between the derivative and the integral in multivariable calculus is embodied by the integral theorems of vector calculus: